RaikOtto/Uniquorn/README.md

 # Uniquorn R package

-Package to identify cancer cell lines (CL)s based on their weighted mutational fingerprint.
+Package to identify cancer cell lines (CCL)s based on their weighted mutational fingerprint.

 # 1 How to make it work:  Quickstart